MischaU8/yumyum/display/focus-and-isolate-view-orbit-selected_E7JQs3lYATU.md

 Uploaded: 2023-04-18

-yum yum Floyd here with a quick look at the focus and isolate commands and plasticity if you'd like to focus the viewport on what is currently selected press the forward slash key on the keyboard pressing it again will focus on
+yum yum Floyd here with a quick look at the focus and isolate commands in Plasticity if you'd like to focus the viewport on what is currently selected press the forward slash key on the keyboard pressing it again will focus on